grc-iit/coeus-adapter/test/jarvis/jarvis_coeus/jarvis_coeus/adios2_gray_scott/README.md

 ## 3. Save Environment

-Store the current environment in the pipeline.
+We must make Jarvis aware of all environment variables needed to execute applications in the pipeline.

 ```bash
 jarvis pipeline env build
 ```